Don’t you love it when it rains?

 7. Slow Release Fertiliser

-Feeding your soil with trace rock minerals and slow release granules, pellets or powdered organic fertilisers will help retain nutrients in your soil and replenish those lost to leaching during heavy rain.
+Feeding your soil with trace rock minerals and slow release granules, pellets or powdered organic fertilisers can help retain nutrients in your soil.
+Remember to replenish nutrients lost to leaching during heavy rain.

 Affiliate Links: Your support of this site is appreciated!

 The more humus you have in your soil, the less leaching will occur as it helps bind minerals.

 A quick spray of liquid kelp/seaweed or fish emulsion to plant leaves is a good standby tonic to help plants bounce back fast.

 9. Harvest Your Food Crops Regularly

 Pick edible plants promptly in humid wet weather.
 Why?
 Because the longer produce stays on the vine or stalk, the higher the likelihood of spoilage, pest attack or disease.

 As a general rule particularly in humid weather, avoid watering plant leaves.
 Splashing creates a breeding ground for fungal spores (which cause mildews and mould diseases) and can transfer them from one plant to another.